 Yayoi Kusama museum to open in Tokyo

-TOKYO: Acclaimed Japanese artist Yayoi Kusama is set to open her own museum in Tokyo from Oct 1, her website has announced.
+TOKYO: Acclaimed Japanese artist Yayoi Kusama is set to open her own museum in Tokyo on Oct 1, according to an announcement on her website.

 The Yayoi Kusama Museum will be open from 11am to 5pm (local time) from Thursdays to Sundays with an admission fee of 1,000 yen (US$9) for adults, 600 yen for children aged six to 18 and free for children under six, the website said.